Frank Darabont's unrealized projects: Standing Down

-The Long Walk film
+The Long Walk

 On April 18, 2007, Darabont acquired the rights to direct the feature film adaptation of Stephen King’s novel The Long Walk, which was eventually directed by Francis Lawrence.

-The Monkey film
+The Monkey

-On April 18, 2007, Darabont acquired the rights to direct the feature film adaptation of Stephen King’s short story "The Monkey", which was eventually directed by Osgood Perkins.
+On April 18, 2007, Darabont acquired the rights to direct the feature film adaptation of Stephen King’s short story "The Monkey"; which was eventually directed by Osgood Perkins.

-The Veldt/The Illustrated Man film
+The Illustrated Man

-On August 29, 2007, Darabont was set to executive produce The Illustrated Man, the feature film adaptation of Ray Bradbury’s short story The Veidt, with Alex Tse writing the screenplay, Zack Snyder directing and producing the film adaptation with Deborah Snyder through their company Cruel and Unusual in collaboration with Denise Di Novi’s company and Warner Bros.
+In August 2007, Darabont was set to executive produce The Illustrated Man, the feature film adaptation of Ray Bradbury’s short story "The Veldt", with Alex Tse writing the screenplay, Zack Snyder directing and producing the film adaptation with Deborah Snyder through their company Cruel and Unusual in collaboration with Denise Di Novi’s company and Warner Bros.
 Pictures was handling film distribution.

+The Wolfman

+In February 2008, Darabont likely was offered to direct the remake of The Wolf Man, before Joe Johnston was hired to direct the remake.

 Law Abiding Citizen

-On May 20, 2008, Darabont was set to direct Kurt Wimmer’s crime thriller screenplay Law Abiding Citizen, until he was replaced by F. Gary Gray because of creative differences with the producers.
+In May 2008, Darabont was set to direct Kurt Wimmer’s crime thriller screenplay Law Abiding Citizen, until he was replaced by F. Gary Gray because of creative differences with the producers.